marina601/discover-malta/TESTING.md

 - Confirm a welcome message is displayed including the user's first name for authentication.
 - User default avatar or custom avatar image is displayed in the middle of the page
 - Confirm the user is presented with 4 options in the form of the button:
     - View Order History
     - Edit Your Profile
     - View Favourites
     - Manage Reviews

 - If the user is `superadmin` an additional link -Add Trip is displayed, confirm this is not displayed for a regular user.
 - View Order History is an anchor link that brings the user to the bottom of the page, where the order history is located in ascending order.
 - Hover over the order number, confirm the background changes, as expected.
 - Click on the order number, confirm the toast notification tells the user they are viewing past order and the date when the confirmation email has been sent.
-- If the user does not have a order history yet, the massage will let the user know they have not placed any orders yet.
+- If the user does not have an order history yet, the message will let the user know they have not placed any orders yet.
 - Hover over each link and confirm the background colour changes as expected.
 - Click on each link and confirm they all lead to the relevant page.
 - Log out and try to modify the URL to go to the profile page, confirm the user is being re-directed to the "Login Page".